SEI-TAS/kalki-umboxes/umboxes/standard/u8-fake-replies/README.md

 - Run `python3 client.py --device localhost --on` (from ouimeaux folder)

 ## Intended Behavior/Result
+From terminal 1, we should be able to see that there were response messages sent.
+From terminal 2, we should be able to see packets sent from the umbox to ETH3

 #### The following is a snippet from Terminal 1

 umbox           | Received HTTP request: